berylijncodes/berylijncodes/README.md

 -->
 ![head.png](https://raw.githubusercontent.com/FigureBed/master/img/readme-top.png)

 Hi there 👋, thanks for stopping by, I'm **Beryl**.
 I currently live in the Netherlands.
-I am a full stack web developer trainee at [Integrify](https://www.integrify.io/en/).
-I have a background in Microbiology & Immunulogy.
+I am a front end developer.
 I am crazy In love with designs and creating awesome stuff for the web!

 <img align='right' src="https://raw.githubusercontent.com/FigureBed/master/img/octocat.gif" width="230">

 ### :star: Some fun facts!
 - I have never seen Star Wars;
- - I enjoy braiding my hair myself and I'm pretty goot at it 🤎:
+ - I enjoy braiding my hair myself and I'm pretty good at it 🤎
  - I like to sew and I'm a foodie 🥘

 ##  :calendar: I'm currently  ...

 ### :bar_chart: trainee: